Section 8 Company Registration- NGO Registration

 - An application form INC 18 must be formed along with the above-mentioned documents to,

 - Chief commissioner of income tax.

 - Chief secretary of the state where it is incorporated.

 - Any organization or department in the state or central government whose jurisdiction the company has been operating.

 - After the documents are filed, the company at its own cost publishes a notice in the regional language of the state company situated and in English at least once and even on its website.

-- After obtaining permission from the regional director it should file a certified copy of approval within 30dyas in form INC-20.
+- After obtaining permission from the regional director it should file a certified copy of approval within 30 days in form INC-20.

-- Pass special resolution to amend MOA and AOA.
+- Pass a special resolution to amend MOA and AOA.

 Once the company is converted into any other company it can dissolve as per the Companies Act 2013 or as per the insolvency and bankruptcy code 2016.